dohrau/flipgraph/README.md

 The program has several modes that can be specified via the `-m` command line parameter.
 For instance, the command ` flipgraph -m generate -n 7` generates the flip graph on all triangulations with 7 vertices.
 The diameter of the same flip graph is computed by `flipgraph -m diameter -n 7`.
 Moreover, `flipgraph -m triangulation -n 7 -i 2` will output the second triangulation discovered during the exploration of the flip graph.
 Since the flip graph is explored using a breadth first search, the triangulations are ordered according to their distance to the canonical triangulation.
 This ordering can be reversed by adding the `-r` flag.
 That is, `flipgraph -m triangulation -n 7 -r -i 1` will output a triangulation that has maximal distance to the canonical triangulation.

-**Remark:** At the moment, the exact order in which the triangulations are discovered is not deterministic.
-Keep this in mind when outputting triangulations.

 ## What is a Flip Graph?

 A maximal planar graph is called a *triangulation* since all of its faces are triangles.